Andrea Gritti: War of the League of Cambrai

 Hostility to Venetian rule was widespread in Padua, among nobility and commoners alike, and Venice abandoned it in early June.
 When Louis XII of France disbanded his army near Milan a month later, the Venetians decided to act.
 Therein from 17 to 19 July, Gritti led his army in capturing Padua and its citadel, in an operation that encountered only slight resistance and resembled more a "vast, tumultuous pageant than a strictly military exercise", but whose symbolic value was immense, and which made Gritti's political fortune, ultimately opening his way to the dogeship.
 Gritti instituted a harsh suppression of anti-Venetian elements in Padua, with arrests, executions, confiscations of property, and the exile of over 300 people to Venice.
 At the same time, however, he took care to impose strict discipline on his own troops, and prevent Venetian nobles from enriching themselves at the expense of the Paduans.

 At the same time, Gritti was quick to realize the importance of the burgeoning, spontaneous peasant resistance against the Imperial forces, which quickly widened into acts of guerrilla warfare.
 His own capture of Padua was assisted by armed peasants, and on 23 July he urged the Signoria of Venice to embrace this movement as part of a broader strategy to turn the tide of the war.
 As a result, the Venetian government promised the peasants suspension of all taxes and the cancellation of debts.

 In 1510, following the death of Niccolò di Pitigliano, Gritti took command of Venice's army but was forced to withdraw to Venice by French advances.
 He continued as provveditore through end of the conflict.
+In February 1512, he was captured by the French in the Sack of Brescia and imprisoned in the Sforza Castle in Milan, until November 1512.

 In 1512, he led the negotiations with Francis I of France that resulted in Venice leaving the League and allying with France.

 Dogeship

 Elected Doge in 1523, Gritti concluded a treaty with Charles V, ending Venice's active involvement in the Italian Wars.
 He attempted to maintain the neutrality of the Republic in the face of the continued struggle between Charles and Francis, urging both to turn their attention to the advances of the Ottoman Empire in Hungary.
 However, he could not prevent Suleiman I from attacking Corfu in 1537, drawing Venice into a new war with the Ottomans.
-His dogaressa was Benedetta Vendramin.
+Since he never remarried, technically-speaking his dogaressa was the long-deceased Benedetta Vendramin.
 Much of the events of recounted by Marino Sanuto the Younger in his diaries occur contemporaneously during Gritti's duchy.

 Gritti acquired the Palazzo Pisani Gritti as his private residence in 1525.

 Gritti died on 28 December 1538 at the age of 83.